Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we generalized the (subspace constrained) mean shift algorithms to a Euclidean/directional product space, established their (linear) convergence properties, and provided empirical guidelines for using the algorithms in practice.
-The effectiveness of our proposed methods was also tested on both DirLin and DirDir datasets.
-In the future, we may consider extending the mean shift and SCMS algorithms to a product space with an infinite number of factors, such as some functional spaces.
-In this direction, the kernelized mean shift algorithm \citep{anand2013semi} might be a good starting point.
-Another future direction is to study mode-seeking and ridge-finding problems on a product space whose factors are more general topological spaces, such as some sophisticated (Riemannian) manifolds \citep{Prod_Manifold2021}.
+In this paper, we generalized the (subspace constrained) mean shift algorithms to Euclidean/directional product spaces, established their (linear) convergence properties, and provided practical guidelines for implementation.
+The utility of our proposed methods was demonstrated on both DirLin and DirDir datasets.
+In the future, we aim to extend the mean shift and SCMS algorithms to a product space with an infinite number of factors, such as some functional spaces, with the kernelized mean shift algorithm \citep{anand2013semi} serving as a potential starting point.
+We also plan to study mode-seeking and ridge-finding problems on product spaces comprising more general topological structures, such as matrix manifolds \citep{sasakimode2022} or more complicated (Riemannian) manifolds \citep{Prod_Manifold2021}.
+Additionally, developing data-adaptive bandwidth selection methods for these algorithms remains an important avenue for future research.